saramoohead/cv/README.md

 After completing a highly selective, four month intensive coding course at Makers Academy, I'm an aspiring junior web developer looking for an opportunity to work hard in a learning-friendly environment where I can be challenged to build useful and well-crafted things.
 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.

 ## Currently working on
-Meteor.js app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
+Meteor.js resopnsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
 Live demo is hosted on meteor.com so firing up is sometimes slow: http://oc_connect.meteor.com/.
 (Use "soc" and "socsoc" for admin privileges.)

 ## Highlight projects